cwbowron/BCE/README.md

 If you make any modifications to BACE that you would like to contribute to me, please send me email at cwbowron@gmail.com

-If you are running BACE on a chess server please let me know the account name and server, I would be interested to see how it is doing.

 ## Known Errors / To Do

 1. Sometimes fails to find a valid move under robofics/xboard (this